 The British fighter showed resilience by coming forward with some strong punch combinations and managed to catch one of the Australian fighter’s kicks and sweep his legs out from under him.
 He continued to press forward which resulted in Dan wearing a few downward elbows, one of which split the forehead of the Englishman, giving the corner the job of trying to stop the bleeding at the break between rounds.

-With the corner managing to mostly stop the blood flow on the cut, the beginning of the third round saw Ben come out light on his feet and throwing punch and kick combinations freely.
-As the round progressed this eventually proved to be too much for Dan forcing Referee, Brad Vocale, to seperate the 2 fighters and give Dan a standing 8 count.
-Again the english fighter showed true grit and came straight back to push the action again, with both fighters landing some combinations before the end of he round.
+With the corner managing to mostly stop the blood flow on the cut, the beginning of the third round saw Ben come out light on his feet and throwing a punch and kick combinations freely.
+As the round progressed this eventually proved to be too much for Dan forcing Referee, Brad Vocale, to separate the 2 fighters and give Dan a standing 8 count.
+Again the English fighter showed true grit and came straight back to push the action again, with both fighters landing some combinations before the end of the round.

 As the round progressed the hometown favourite started to land big punches at will, forcing Brad Vocale to call the fight off in the 4th round, making Australian fighter Ben Johnston the new WBC light-heavyweight champion of the world.